elvis-sik/palindromic-roman-nums/README.md

 The functionality of converting an integer to a Roman numeral is based on jambonrose's [roman-numerals](https://github.com/jambonrose/roman-numerals) library.
-Since it does not support the notation we adopted, we had to adapt it.
+It does not support the notation we adopted, so we rewrote the function.

 ## Running the code